awsdocs/aws-step-functions-developer-guide/doc_source/concepts-code-snippets.md

 After you configure your AWS Batch options, you can specify error handling options for your state, such as `Retry`, `Catch`, and `TimeoutSeconds.`

-For more information, see [Errors](amazon-states-language-errors.md) in Amazon States Language\.
+For more information, see [Error Names](concepts-error-handling.md#error-handling-error-representation) in Amazon States Language\.

 To learn more about Step Functions service integrations, see:
 + [AWS Service Integrations](concepts-service-integrations.md)